CyberFlameGO/svnpython/PC/VS7.1/readme.txt

 Note that Microsoft have withdrawn the free MS Toolkit Compiler, so this can no longer be considered a supported option.
 The instructions are still correct, but you need to already have a copy of the compiler in order to use them.
-Microsoft now supply Visual C++ 2008 Express Edition for free, but this is NOT compatible with Visual C++ 7.1 (it uses a different C runtime), and so cannot be used to build a version of Python compatible with the standard python.org build.
-If you are interested in using Visual C++ 2008 Express Edition, however, you should look at the PCBuild directory.
+Microsoft now supply Visual C++ 2005 Express Edition for free, but this is NOT compatible with Visual C++ 7.1 (it uses a different C runtime), and so cannot be used to build a version of Python compatible with the standard python.org build.
+If you are interested in using Visual C++ 2005 Express Edition, however, you should look at the PCBuild8 directory.

 Requirements